Procedure: Open Access Research

 - ANU prefers to make materials available at the time of publication:

-- Subject to copyright restrictions, post-peer review stage material (author's accepted manuscript) will be made available on open access as soon as possible.
+- Subject to copyright restrictions, post-peer review stage material (author's accepted manuscript (AAM)) will be made available on open access as soon as possible.

-- Publisher conditions of embargos of more than twelve months will be referred to the University Librarian.
+- Publisher conditions of embargos more than twelve months will be referred to the University Librarian.

-- The Library will check the copyright for authors and record the copyright status on the ANU Repository Copyright Database and on the item.
+- Open Research staff will check the copyright for authors and record the copyright status in the Electronic Record Management System (ERMS) and in the metadata of the publication record.
 Copyright checking includes:

 - Asking the author what the copyright status of the work is, and if there are any special conditions on the work